 - 1 Tbsp vanilla extract

-- 1 egg
+- 1 egg, room temperature

 - 1 cup buckwheat flour

-- 3/4 cup white whole wheat flour
+- 3/4 cup white whole wheat flour or all purpose flour

 - 1/2 teaspoon salt